Rama Aces

-The Rama Aces are a Junior ice hockey team based in Rama, Ontario, Canada.
-They play in the Greater Metro Junior A Hockey League.
+The Rama Aces were a Junior ice hockey team based in Rama, Ontario, Canada.
+They played in the Greater Metro Junior A Hockey League.

 History

 The Aces were announced on February 17, 2012, by the GMHL.

 On May 7, 2015, after three years in the league, the Aces announced that the league had granted the team a one-year leave of absence.
 TPA Sports had purchased the team the previous year.
 They have not yet returned to action in the league.